 • deaf studies.

-It's likely that you'll need a postgraduate qualification but this can vary depending on the style of interpreting you wish to do.
-An MA in interpreting is usually required for conference interpreting, while if you want to work within the public sector, the Diploma in Public Service Interpreting (DPSI), or an MA in public service interpreting is usually needed.
-Business interpreting doesn't have specific training requirements but you'll usually have trained as a conference or public service interpreter.
+An MA in Interpreting is available and many employers will look for this qualification particularly in conference interpreting.
+If you want to work within the public sector, the Diploma in Public Service Interpreting (DPSI), or an MA in public service interpreting is usually needed.
+Business interpreting doesn't have specific training requirements but interpreters in this field have typically come from either conference or public service interpreting and so are likely to have one of the above qualifications.

 Some universities that offer relevant postgraduate qualifications are Corporate Education Members of the Institute of Translation and Interpreting (ITI).
 You can see a full list of them at ITI Universities and Courses.